Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_9_MERFISH/Group_9_MERFISH.md

 * [References](#references)

 ## What is MERFISH?
-MERFISH stands for Multiplexed Error-Robust Fluorescence In Situ Hybridization.
-It's an imaging technqiue and spatial transcriptomics technology that measures RNA expression and and location in tissue.
+MERFISH is an imaging technqiue and spatial transcriptomics technology that measures RNA expression and and location in tissue.
 It was pubished in 2015 by Chen et al in Science.

 <div align="center">
 <img src="https://raw.githubusercontent.com/tkarnani/BENG183_2024Fall_Applied-Genomic-Technologies/main/Final_Paper/Group_9_MERFISH/Images/overview.jpeg" width="45%" style="display: block; margin: auto;"/>